ivantolic/cryptography_project/README.md

 /accept username
 ```

 This helps reduce the risk of public key substitution or man-in-the-middle attacks during key exchange.
-It is still manual verification and does not replace certificates or a full PKI system.
+It is still manual verification and does not replace a full PKI system for user identity.

 ---